textadventures/squiffy/roadmap.md

 ## Squiffy 2

+**Status:** Released 11 October 2014.

-The plan for this release is to re-write the Squiffy compiler to use [Node.js](http://nodejs.org/) instead of Python.
-The reason for this is that it will enable the compiler to run easily pretty much anywhere - as a web service, or as part of a desktop application (using [node-webkit](https://github.com/rogerwang/node-webkit)).
-It also means all of Squiffy - both the compiler and the run-time - will be written using one language, JavaScript.
+This release is a re-write of the Squiffy compiler to use [Node.js](http://nodejs.org/) instead of Python.
+This enables the compiler to run easily pretty much anywhere - as a web service, or as part of a desktop application (using [node-webkit](https://github.com/rogerwang/node-webkit)).
+It also means all of Squiffy - both the compiler and the run-time - is now written using one language, JavaScript.

 ## Squiffy 3